By the end of the program, we expect that participants will:

 - Advocate for socially accountable solutions.

 - Explore different theoretical change approaches, and be able to apply change theory in their own contexts.

 - Design and implement an emergent change strategy by stewarding an organization, system, community, or

 - Integrate and align complementary initiatives within their system.

-- Foster senior leadership and collaborative community engagement within and across systems.
+- Foster senior leadership and collaborative community engagement within and across systems and sectors.